ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [ ] Find basement key and get to basement.
 Basement can be access via Foundation Elevator.
 - [x] Broken lever goes to green house which appears to open a door to the Antechamber
 - [ ] There are 12 Major Keys on a green piece of paper?
-- [ ] How to unlock red door that's undergrou
+- [ ] How to unlock red door that's underground.